 Known as the ‘Kapalı Çarşı’ (Covered Market) one of the oldest, largest covered markets in the World, and one of the most visited place.
 In 2014, it was the most visited touristic place with over 90 million visitors.

 The Grand Bazaar was the most important economic compound over the centuries.
 And still, it keeps its importance even today.
-Located in the İstanbul, on a total area of 30000 m2, makes itself a must-see landmark.
+Located in the İstanbul, on a total area of 30000 m2, it makes itself a must-see landmark.
 Older than 550 years, and still keeps most of the cultural traditions within its shops, you can feel like you’re walking in the old times.
-The Grand Bazaar was begun constructed immediately after the conquest of Constantinople, as a well-thought project of reviving economic prosperity in the city.
+The Grand Bazaar was begun constructed immediately after the conquest of Constantinople as a well-thought project to revive economic prosperity in the city.
 The ruling sultan specifically wanted this initiative near his palace.

 Some historians say that the Grand Bazaar is the economic ‘Hearth’ of the Ottoman Empire.
 And the Topkapı Palace is the ‘Brain’ of it.
 Ordered to build by Sultan Mehmet, who ordered the construction of the Grand Bazaar, Topkapı Palace used by sultans for almost four hundred years.
 Even after Dolmabahçe Palace begun to use for such things, Topkapı Palace never lost its importance due to its magnificence.
 Most of its parts can be visited and the treasures it holds showcased in the rooms and chambers inside.
 The important thing about the Topkapı Palace can be explained simply.
 Hagia Sophia represents the protection of a great Byzantium construct that kept even when conquered by Islamic empire.
 Topkapı Palace represents creating a building from nothing, to a higher place among these wonders.
 And the Grand Bazaar represents improvement of the Byzantium market, not pillaging or raiding it.
 After all these centuries, it houses jewellers, carpets, leather goods, leather and casual clothes, furniture and antics mainly.
 And it contains many more to discover.